Eight Questions About Personal Finance Everyone Should Be Able to Answer

 Obviously a negative net worth is a problem, but net worth is best used as a figure that you track over time.
 Ideally your net worth increases year over year, but if it’s going in the opposite direction that may indicate that changes need to be made.

 Here’s the thing about good credit scores: you don’t need them until you do, and by the time you need them it’s too late to do much about improving them.
 That’s why you should always be working on building a strong credit history and part of that is having an idea where you stand presently.

 Fortunately, today it’s easier than ever to find out your score, thanks to sites like Credit Karma and the fact that many credit card companies and financial institutions have begun offering free scores and credit monitoring as a program perk.

 Just like our credit, the state of our retirement funds is something we tend to avoid thinking about until it’s much too late.
 Do you have a retirement account at work?
 How much is in that account?
 How much is taken out of each paycheck and how much of those funds does your employer match?
-These are questions you should be able to answer, no matter how far away retirement may be.
+Do you have old accounts at previous jobs that you never transferred?

 A lot of people assume they’re due for a tax refund every April and are caught completely off guard when they find out they actually owe money to the IRS.
 When it comes to your taxes, you should really avoid making assumptions.

 If you aren’t sure, verify with your employer which deductions are being made from your paycheck.
 And if you’re self-employed, it’s not a bad idea to work with a certified public accountant to make sure you’re either paying your taxes throughout the year, or you’re saving enough to cover your tax bill when it comes due.